 Type 3 titanium color anodizing is less common in the aerospace industry, but sometimes is used for quick visual identification in complicated assemblies.

-Outside the medical device and aerospace industries, Type 3 colored titanium is also used in jewelry manufacturing.
+Outside the medical device and aerospace industries, Type 3 colored titanium finishes are also used in jewelry manufacturing.

 Titanium Color Chart